babaganosch/GameMakerScaffolding/README.md

 * __GameController__ module - Controlls object culling, sorting and overall behaviour of the game.
 GameController events is split up between a couple frames, to even out the workload and improve performance.

 ---
+# Features

 ## Rendering
 Instead of directly rendering the application surface to the screen, the application surface is scaled down to fit the style of low-res type of games and is at the end of the draw-pass rendered to a double buffer.
 This double buffer can then be utilized for easy post-fx drawing by just rendering ping-pong style between the two buffers.
 Finally, when all post-fx is rendered, the surface will be rendered upscaled to the screen.
 It is also possible to render this stage through a shader as well, for high-res post-fx.

 Shader programs are saved as structs, cointaining easy utilization and access to uniforms and samplers.

-# NotificationSystem
+## NotificationSystem
-This is a lightweight signal framework as a great way of decoupling objects, and making the games more event driven.
+This is a lightweight signal framework and a great way to decouple objects, and making the game logic more event driven.
 [Link to original repo.](https://github.com/babaganosch/NotificationSystem) This is an old project of mine, but still very relevant.

 Following is some example usage.
 ```gml